Ubpa/CMU_15_462/notes/11_Digital_Geometry_Processing.md

 Repeat four steps:

-- Split any edge over 4/3rds mean edge legth
+- Split any edge over 4/3rds mean edge length

 - Collapse any edge less than 4/5ths mean edge length

 - Flip edges to improve vertex degree

 - Center vertices tangentially

+  > We can make the algorithm slightly more stable by moving *gently* toward the centroid, rather than immediately snapping the vertex to the center.